EN TR

 Case Studies

-32 square meters with no doors between living spaces.
+Around 32 square meters with no doors between living spaces.
 Privacy through ritual, not walls.
-Morning routines are choreographed to avoid collision.
+Morning routines choreographed to avoid collision; the plan assumes it.

 0 Thresholds

 Classic bourgeois layout.
 Kitchen hidden from salon.
 Service corridor for staff.
-95 square meters with 4 distinct threshold conditions.
+Roughly 95 square meters with four distinct threshold conditions.

 4 Buffer Zones

 Guest salon completely isolated from family living.
-Grandmother has her own entrance.
+Often a separate entrance for the grandmother's quarters.
 Hospitality and intimacy don't share space.

 Isolated Guest Salon